9elt/color/README.md

 ### background

-convert a transparent color into a solid one, maintaining background influence (default background is *white*)
+convert a transparent color into a solid one, maintaining background influence

 ```javascript
 Color.from("#ffaa4480").background("#fff").solid();